blubu/morse-code/README.md

 3. Click the Convert button to generate the converted output.
 4. To copy the output to the clipboard, click the Copy button.
 ## Contributing
 If you would like to contribute to this project, please read the Contributions Guidelines for more information.
 The guidelines contain areas where improvements are sought, as well as additional features that could be implemented.
-Feel free to add your own ideas or suggest improvements.
+Feel free to add your own ideas or suggest improvements.<br>
 For detailed instructions on recreating this project, please refer to the steps.md file.
 ## Contact
 If you have any questions, suggestions or need further assistance, feel free to reach out to me at vibhu13github@gmail.com.